SitcomReality/nomad-dawn/vehicle-interior-plan.md

 **Phase 3: Building UI & Grid Modification (NEXT)**

-8.  **UIManager.js / BaseBuildingUI.js:** Update the 'B' key handler in `UIManager` (or potentially move it to `PlayerController`) to transition the player to a 'Building' state when near their owned vehicle.
-The `BaseBuildingUI` needs to be triggered in this state.
+8.  **PlayerController.js / UIManager.js / BaseBuildingUI.js:** Implement 'B' key handling in `PlayerController` to transition the player to 'Building' state when near their *owned* vehicle.
+Call `BaseBuildingUI.show(vehicle)` to open the UI.
+Implement `exitBuildingMode()` in `PlayerController` to return to 'Overworld' and hide the UI (triggered by 'B' or 'Esc').
+Move `findNearbyVehicle` from `BaseBuildingUI` to `PlayerController` and add `findNearbyOwnedVehicle`.
+(COMPLETE)
 9.  **BaseBuildingUI.js:** Refactor `BaseBuildingUI` to display the *vehicle's interior grid* instead of the module list/preview canvas when active.
 This might involve creating a new component/renderer (`VehicleGridEditorRenderer`?) or embedding grid rendering logic within `BaseBuildingUI`.
+Update the HTML structure in `injectContainerHTML`.
 10. **VehicleGridEditorRenderer (New File/Component):** Create a component responsible for rendering the vehicle grid within the `BaseBuildingUI`.
 It should display tiles and objects visually.
 It needs to handle clicks on grid cells.
 11. **BaseBuildingUI.js / PlayerController.js:** Implement click handling for the grid editor.
 When a cell is clicked:
     *   Determine the clicked `gridX`, `gridY`.